alvieupnext/raven/README.md

   <p align="center"> Figure 4: Drone menu when connected to a stationary drone </p>
 </p>

 If the program starts connected to a drone, you can see the battery level of the drone, along with a button to make the drone takeoff.
-You also see a history of previous commands send to the Tello drone and a live video feed of the webcam from the drone.
+You also see a history of previous commands sent to the Tello drone and a live video feed of the webcam from the drone.
 Once our drone has taken off, we are greeted to a new menu with new features:

  <p align="center">